 “It’s good news that the government has finally appointed a Small Business Commissioner, with the specific remit of dealing with the late payment problem faced by micro-businesses.
 However, the reality is likely to be that Mr Uppal will actually have limited power to punish companies who routinely pay late, aside from just naming and shaming them.”

-Recent research also revealed that 57% of small business owners were completely unaware there was to be a Small Business Commissioner appointed – arguably an issue in itself.
+57% of small business owners were completely unaware there was to be a Small Business Commissioner appointed, which is an issue in itself.

-Upon the appointment of Mr Uppal, Qdos Contractor CE Seb Maley made it clear that rather than late payment, it is current tax system which affects UK freelancers and contractors most.
+Upon the appointment of Mr Uppal, Qdos Contractor CEO Seb Maley made it clear that instead of late payment, it is current tax system which affects UK freelancers and contractors most.

 “The newly-established post and appointment of a small business commissioner marks an important step in the right direction.
 It sends a signal from the Government that they are actively looking to improve the landscape for freelancers and contractors.